marpe163/TSKS05/Hardware/README.md

 This directory contains the following:

-- Arduino code for the Pozyx platform
+- MATLAB code for the Pozyx platform
 - Matlab code to communicate with Arduino on serial port
 - Test data generated from the real hardware